trumario/Sigma-stellar-academy.github.io/README.md

     <div class="container">
         <div class="section" id="overview">
             <h2>Welcome to Physics!</h2>
-            <p>This year-long physics curriculum is designed for 13- and 15-year-old students to explore the wonders of physics through hands-on experiments, real-world connections, and fun projects.
-Spanning 36 weeks, it covers motion, energy, waves, and electricity with activities tailored to each age group.</p>
+            <p>This year-long (36-week) physics curriculum is designed for 13- and 15-year-old students to explore physics through hands-on experiments, real-world connections, and fun projects.
+It covers motion, energy, waves, and electricity, with activities tailored to each age group.</p>
-            <p><strong>Goals</strong>: Build a strong foundation in physics, spark curiosity, and develop scientific thinking.</p>
+            <p><strong>Goals</strong>: Build a strong physics foundation, spark curiosity, and develop scientific thinking.</p>
             <p><strong>How to Use This Guide</strong>:
                 <ul>
                     <li>Follow the weekly schedule (1-2 hours/week).</li>